omprakash8080/AndroidTest_13April/README.md

 Technology Assessment

 ## About App Internal
-Language used: kotlin
+Language used: kotlin,
-Netwroking: Retrofit
+Netwroking: Retrofit,
-Android Jetpack: Androidx
+Android Jetpack: Androidx, RecycleView, Fragment.

 ## Steps to Run the application
 1) Download the application from github or clone it from cammand line by using this command (git clone https://github.com/omprakash8080/AndroidTest_13April.git)